ideoforms/isobar/docs/timelines/index.md

 ## Clock resolution and accuracy

-isobar's internal clock by default has a resolution of 480 ticks per beat (PPQN), which equates to a timing precision of 1ms at 120bpm.
+isobar-ext's internal clock by default has a resolution of 480 ticks per beat (PPQN), which equates to a timing precision of 1ms at 120bpm.

 High-precision scheduling in Python is inherently limited by Python's global interpreter lock (GIL), which means that sub-millisecond accuracy is unfortunately not possible.
 The good news is that, when using Python 3+, jitter is pretty low: the unit test suite verifies that the host device is able to keep time to +/- 1ms, and passes on Linux and macOS.